choosedigital/api-spec/README.md

 1. Always parse response data without assuming the number or order of elements in the response.
 For example, if a new field were to be added to the object your code should gracefully handle a change in the total number of elements, or a change where the element you are interested is now 5th instead of 4th.
 1. Always use hostnames in your code and let the DNS servers resolve the IP - don't pre-resolve the name in order to try and save time at runtime, as the IP will not always be the same.

+## Attention Changes coming soon

+## On February 24th 2014, the Choose Digital API will be SSL only.

+Today SSl traffic is sent in the clear, meaning anyone with the ability to sniff network traffic could potentially see the information flowing to/from our API and the REST endpoint accessing the APIs.
+As we need new customer information for certain books to combat this, SSL support has been added to Choose Digital API.
+Here are the steps taken to add SSL support from the beginning.

+Also anyone looking to use our new book options (being added soon) will have to use the new SSL API endpoints

+On February 24th 2014, the Choose Digital API will also require country to be passed on all call they require a country /[country]

+Please be sure to give us your feedback if you think you needed more time.

 ## Table of Content

 * [Object definitions](/master/objects.md)